TheCodePit/intro-github/assignments.md

 - Update the main class with your name
 - Push your branch to the repo

 # Ex.
-2 Clone & Push
+2 Push
 - Update the main class with your name and favorite food
 - Push your branch to the repo

 # Ex.
-3 Clone & Push
+3 Push
 - Update the main class with your name and favorite food, and favorite color
 - Push your branch to the repo

 # Ex.
 4 Create Java Project & Push to Your Repo
-This exercise involves creating a new Java/Maven project and pushing it to a Git repository in your Github account.
+This exercise creates a new Java/Maven project and pushes it to a Git repository in your Github account.

 #### GitHub
 - Create a new public repo in your GitHub account: